Monday, April 29, 2024

 Although schools of magic weren't delineated until AD&D, the term "necromancer" in D&D dates back to 1974 and Book I: Men & Magic, where "Necromancer" is the title bestowed upon 10th-level magic-users (the level immediately preceding becoming a true wizard, suggesting that necromancers are quite powerful in this implied setting).

-AD&D 1e had the illusionist class, which is the first inkling of the specialist wizards that were to come in 2e.
+AD&D 1e had the illusionist class, which is the first inkling of the specialist wizard class that was to come in 2e.
 In 2e, specialists (including necromancers) have an increased chance to learn spells from their chosen school of magic and to create new spells which fall into their school.
 Their opponents suffer a -1 penalty to saving throws against spells from their chosen school, and the specialist receives a +1 bonus to saving throws against spell from their school.
 This affects spells like chill touch, spectral hand, and hold undead.

 The 2e necromancer cannot cast spells from the enchantment and illusion schools, as they are schools of opposition for necromancers.
 I've written briefly before about how I think the restrictions imposed by schools of opposition should be interpreted.
 In this case, why would a wizard who's preoccupied entirely with the dead care to concern themselves with enchantment magic, which typically only influences the living?
 In 2e, most undead are entirely unaffected by mind-altering magic of any kind, which would also explain why the necromancer doesn't care to study illusions.